elishamutang/to-do-app/actionList.md

     - This will require 'To-Do' objects to be created dynamically, ~~try~~ using classes to create the objects.

 - **Finish updateSidebar.js**
-    - Finish up tag display function.
+    - Finish up tag counter function.

 - **Finish editList and setTags methods**
     - ~~Update sidebar based on number of To-Do objects belonging to a certain list/tag.~~ (Counter function done)